 On Sunday 29th August, Maui Waui is proud to present, and NEW for 2021, a celebration of Americana Music with some of the best Bluegrass, Country, American Folk and Blues artists and bands on the Jeremiah Marques Stage.

 UK Country Legend, Hank Wangford has been picking at the miserable underbelly of country music for twenty eight years, inspiring others like Billy Bragg, The Alabama Three and many other alt.country musicians.

 He has spread the word with his two ground breaking television series, Britain’s first on Country music, "Big Big Country" and "The A to Z of C&W" and his books "Lost Cowboys" and "Hank Wangford Vol 3 The Middle Years”.

-We are delighted that he will be joining us along with his bass player Spanner Robinson and the King of the Dobro, Noel Dashwood!
+We are delighted that he will be joining us to play his new material along with the King of the Dobro, Noel Dashwood!